 where is the configured UE transmission power defined in [8-1, TS 38.101-1] and [8-2, TS38.101-2] for carrier of serving cell within transmission occasion , is the PRACH preamble target reception power PREAMBLE_RECEIVED_TARGET_POWER provided by higher layers [11, TS 38.321] for the UL BWP of carrier of serving cell , and is a pathloss for the UL BWP of carrier for the current SS/PBCH block of serving cell calculated by the UE in dB as referenceSignalPower – higher layer filtered RSRP, where RSRP is defined in [7, TS 38.215] and the higher layer filter configuration is defined in [12, TS 38.331].

-If the PRACH transmission from the UE is not in response to a detection of a PDCCH order by the UE, or is in response to a detection of a PDCCH order by the UE that triggers a contention based random access procedure, referenceSignalPower is provided by ss-PBCH-BlockPower.
+If the PRACH transmission is from a contention based random access procedure, referenceSignalPower is provided by ss-PBCH-BlockPower.

-If the PRACH transmission from the UE is in response to a detection of a PDCCH order by the UE that triggers a non-contention based random access procedure and depending the DL RS that the DM-RS of the PDCCH order is quasi-collocated with as described in Subclause 10.1, referenceSignalPower is provided by ss-PBCH-BlockPower or, when the UE is configured resources for a periodic CSI-RS reception, referenceSignalPower is obtained by higher layer parameters ss-PBCH-BlockPower and powerControlOffsetSS where powerControlOffsetSS provides an offset of CSI-RS transmission power relative to SS/PBCH block transmission power [6, TS 38.214].
+If the PRACH transmission from a non-contention based random access procedure, referenceSignalPower is provided by ss-PBCH-BlockPower or, when the UE is configured resources for a periodic CSI-RS reception, referenceSignalPower is obtained by higher layer parameters ss-PBCH-BlockPower and powerControlOffsetSS where powerControlOffsetSS provides an offset of CSI-RS transmission power relative to SS/PBCH block transmission power [6, TS 38.214].
 If powerControlOffsetSS is not provided to the UE, the UE assumes an offset of 0 dB.

 <Unrelated part omitted>